© SMG, Werner Dieterich

 For Epicures

 Stuttgart's cityscape is defined by the vineyards which stretch into the centre of town.
 This wine-growing region with a long tradition has many great "Wengerter" (vintners).
 Their wines have won many awards and appeal to the taste of wine lovers and experts alike.
 Much of the wine produced here is also drunk locally, for example in the traditional "Besenwirtschaften" ("broom taverns") – temporary wine taverns serving only the wine growers' own wines and delicious Swabian food.
 You'll find all you need to know about the history of wine growing at the Stuttgart Museum of Viniculture.
 Down-to-earth Swabian dishes and exquisite starred cuisine are equally at home in the Region.
 "Maultaschen" (filled pasta) or "Gaisburger Marsch" (a savoury hotpot) are just two of the classic regional specialities.
-For starred fine dining there is a wealth of starred restaurants – with seven in Stuttgart alone, and 14 more in the Region.
+For starred fine dining there is a wealth of starred restaurants – with eight in Stuttgart alone, and 14 more in the Region.
 Traditions are also kept alive at the annual festivals: the Cannstatt Beer Festival has become one of the largest public festivals in the world.
 The focus here is on the huge beer tents of Stuttgart's breweries.
 The Stuttgart Wine Festival and the Fellbach Autumn Festival are just two of the many wine festivals, and in the weeks of Advent there are countless atmospheric Christmas markets.

 A Look at the Region